IHE/ITI.MHDS/index.md

 - fixup markdown to be more simple than got from export
 - change references from pointers at old PDF technical framework to the new profiles.ihe.net site
 - removed section 50.7 in favor of the more updated HIE-Whitepaper
+- multiple markdown tables likely need to be converted to html as they really need merged cells (e.g. actors with multiple options) ( note one can get the right tables with pandoc and markdown_strict)
+- bold figure / table titles
+- code block `style`

 **********************************************************************************************************